adesh-k-patra/triveous-backend-assignment/README.md

 4) carts: id, user_id, product_id, quantity, created_at
 5) orders: id, user_id, product_id, quantity, created_at

 - #### Right now my database do not contain any items in categories, products, carts, orders...
-If provided, endpoints would work perfectly.
+If provided, endpoints would work perfectly(I have personally tested all the endpoints using Postman and can vouch for me).
 - #### I can also use Prisma ORM to make Database CRUD operations.
 I am quite familiar with it.
 - #### I have provided my database URL in the db.js for the ease of reviewing.
 In ideal case, I should use env and not at all push sensitive keys to github.
 - #### I have used Javascript, could perfectly use Typescript.